Live Content: The Ultimate Guide To Grow An Engaged Audience

 • Twitch, a streaming content platform focused on gaming, has more than two million regular viewers (source)

-It’s not entertainment, either.
+Live content is much more than entertainment, by the way.
 A growing number of companies are leveraging live streaming to sell products.
 Known as live commerce or live shopping, this type of business video is a powerful way to present products and generate leads at scale.

 What is Live Content?

-Live content means making a live video broadcast to your followers online.
-Content creators and companies often use social platforms like YouTube, Facebook, and Twitch to share these videos.
-After the video broadcast is finished, the video content continues to be accessible online.
+Live content means sharing a live video broadcast to your followers online.
+Content creators and companies often share videos on social platforms like YouTube, Facebook, and Twitch.
+After the video broadcast, the video content may be available online in some cases.

 Free ebook download: How to Create a Live Event.

 Another approach to live content is to stream a performance.
-This approach is particularly popular in online communities dedicated to gaming.
-For example, the Dungeons & Dragons online show “Critical Roll” was performed live for its first several hours.
+This approach is trendy in online communities dedicated to gaming.
+For example, the Dungeons & Dragons online show “Critical Role” was performed live for several hours.

-Critical Roll is notable because each live stream episode typically lasted several hours.
-Critical Roll has developed a passionate fanbase that regularly submits its fan art.
-In addition and provided over $11 million to support the team’s TV show launch via Kickstarter.
-All of the group’s success - including product sales - can ultimately be traced back to live content.
+Critical Rolel is notable because each live stream episode typically lasts several hours.
+Critical Role has developed a passionate fanbase that regularly submits its fan art.
+In addition, and provided over $11 million to support the team’s TV show launch via Kickstarter.
+The group’s success – including product sales – can be traced back to live content.

 The Evolution of Live Content

 Fast forward to the digital era.
 Almost anybody can create a live content experience and find a new audience online with a mobile app and a good idea.
 High-speed Internet connections and content distribution platforms like YouTube make sharing live stream video content easier.
-The boom in streaming services like YouTube, Ustream and other platforms make it even easier to distribute your content with your audience.
+The boom in streaming services like YouTube, Ustream, and other platforms makes it even easier to distribute your content to your audience.

 Streaming video services achieved a significant milestone in the summer of 2022.
 Nielsen reported that streaming services are now more popular than cable TV in the US for the first time.
-Streaming accounts for 34.8% of total US television usage compared to 34.4% for broadcast and television.
-While major platforms like Netflix and Disney+ have the greatest market share, the ongoing growth of accessible services like YouTube show that other brands can still grow.
+By May 2023, streaming accounted for 36% of all TV viewing compared to 31% for cable, according to Nielsen.
+While major platforms like Netflix and Disney+ have the greatest market share, the ongoing growth of accessible services like YouTube shows that other brands can still grow.

 As traditional TV declines in popularity, why should brands invest more time and resources into producing live content?
 There are several reasons why live content deserves a prominent place in your content strategy.